oerg866/win98-quickinstall/README.md

 It can be ASCII or UTF8 encoded.

+# Windows XP Support

+There is rudimentary support for Windows XP in this framework.
+It comes **without support, requires detailed technical knowledge to use and I will not help you or answer github issues about it, it exists purely for experimentation purposes.**

 # FAQ

 ## Q: Windows 98 / ME complains about system file integrity when I create an image after a Daylight Savings Time swap-over